LYZJU2019/MassiveFileStore/README.md

 To store a large number of sensitive files, it better to develop their own remote file systems to suit the bussiness need for small companies.

+## Architecture

+## Building Instructions

 ## Building Pieces

 - [x] Master-Slave Architecture.
 DataNodes & NameNodes
-- [x] Google RPC framework to enable DataNode registration & HeartBeat
+- [x] Google RPC framework to enable DataNode registration and HeartBeat from DataNode, common file operations (`mkdir`, `open`, `write`, etc.) from FS clients
+- [x] EditLog (Double buffer implementation) to record file operations in memory from all clients, avoiding frequent write to disk files
-- [x] editlog to avoid frequent write request to disk files, fsimage Checkpoint to accelerate reboot speed of NameNode
+- [x] fsimage Checkpoint to compress previous editlogs, accelerating reboot speed of NameNode

-- [x] A client to enable common file operations (`mkdir`, `open`, `write`, etc.)
+## Performance